survivejs/webpack-book/manuscript/developing/04_linting.md

 };
 ```

-Also, we need to tell ESLint to skip linting the *build* directory by setting up ignore patterns.
+Also, you need to tell ESLint to skip linting the *build* directory by setting up ignore patterns.
 The *node_modules* directory is ignored by default.

 **.eslintignore**